4Lexium/KS-Signal-at-LHC/KS Signal /Displaced Geometry/Reconstructed_Displacement_Analysis/RECONSTRUCTED/README.md

 >
 > plots comprison to analytical Poisson distribution and correlation with transverse momenta

+scanDV_testBKG
+>
-Comparison with BKG using the DCA method
+> Comparing the DCA method for displaced signal model and background MCs

+scanDV_testSV
+>
-Modified variants of DCA using PV coordinate correction, and SV instead of perigree.
+> testing several DCA modifications: using PV coordinate correction, and SV instead of perigree.

 Execute each python script: [ python XXX.py ] in enviroment that has: Numnpy, awkward, math, ROOT, uproot.
 F.ex. using VENV: